dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 (This section is still in progress.)

+Narwhal is a DAG transport after which DAG Trans is modeled.

+Narwhal-HS is a BFT protocol based on [HotStuff]() for the partial synchrony model, in which Narwhal is used as a "mempool".
+In order to drive consensus decisions,
+Narwhal-HS adds messages outside Narwhal, using the DAG only for spreading transactions.

+DAG-Rider and Tusk build randomized BFT consensus "riding" on Narwhal for the asynchronous model, not exchanging any messages outside the Narwhal protocol.
+These protocols are "zero overhead" over the DAG, but Narwhal transmissions are blocked until DAG-Rider (Tusk) injects input values every fourth (second) transmission.

+DAG-Rider is designed around "waves".
+In DAG-Rider, each wave consists of 4 DAG layers, at the end of which a leader is elected in retrospect uniformly at random, having constant probability of its proposal becoming committed.
+Tusk improves with a 3-layer wave and in overlapping the last layer of each wave with the first one of the next wave.

+To achieve consensus over the DAG Trans, Fin requires only injecting values into transmissions in a non-blocking manner via `setInfo(v)`.
+DAG Trans message transmission does in not blocked by Fin.
+Once a `setInfo(v)` invocation completes, future emissions by the DAG Trans carry the value `v` in the latest `setInfo(v)` invocation.
+The value `v` is opaque to the DAG Trans and is of interest to the Consensus protocol.

 There is no question that software modularity is advantageous, since it removes the Consensus protocol from the critical path of communication.
 That said, most solutions do not rely on DAG Trans in a pure black-box manner.